 The University of Washington strives to ensure that IT products developed at, purchased by, or used at the University are accessible to all faculty, students, and staff, including those with disabilities.
 To reach this aspirational goal, those responsible for making decisions about which products to procure must consider accessibility as one of the criteria for acquisition.
 This is especially critical for enterprise-level systems and other technologies that affect a large number of students, faculty, and/or staff.
 The following three steps provide an example of how accessibility can be considered in the procurement process.
 UW-IT Accessible Technology Services can assist with any of these steps.
 See Getting Help for additional information.

-Step 1: Ask vendors to provide information about the accessibility of their products.
+Step 1: Ask bidders to provide information about the accessibility of their products.

 Following is an example of accessibility language that could be used in requests for proposals (RFPs):

 Bidder must describe how their IT products or services are accessible to users in accordance with the University of Washington IT Accessibility Guidelines at www.uw.edu/accessibility/guidelines/.

 UW refers to the Web Content Accessibility Guidelines (WCAG) 2.0 developed by the World Wide Web Consortium (W3C) Level AA for guidance in meeting its IT accessibility commitments.
 A checklist for understanding the requirements of WCAG 2.0 Level AA is available at www.uw.edu/accessibility/checklist/.

 If there are issues that prevent Bidder’s IT product or service from meeting these requirements, Bidder must describe efforts underway to address these issues, including anticipated timelines for completion.

 Step 2: Validate the information provided by bidders and evaluate their products for accessibility.
 UW-IT’s Accessible Technology Services can help.